laheavey/cb-trademarks/README.md

 - [x] Learn about trademarks/patents/copywrites, how to find them, and what parts of each are relevant for my use case
 - [x] Figure out how to access the trademark/patent/copywrite information I want
   - [x] Web crawler, to sites that already compile this info?
     - I've used Playwright to crawl before, and it always felt very slow when rendering.
 Cosmetics are visual, didn't feel right to write a script w/o an aesthetic & pleasing front-end.
   - [x] USPTO Trademark Assignment Search API
     - Would like to use this one; contains the most relevant information for my use case and doesn't require an API key.
-Unfortunately running into a certificate error on fetch.
+Running into a certificate error on fetch.
   - [x] USPTO Trademark Status Document Retrieval API
     - Returns images and PDF documents submitted; this API works most easily for me, but will require additional work to drill down to the info I want.
 - [ ] Nail down scope of project; SPA?
 - [ ] Populate US-based indie brand list
   - Conglomerate parent companies like Estee Lauder/LVMH may add complexity; unsure, skipping for now